dankamongmen/notcurses/TERMINALS.md

 You're recommended to change the default `TERM` to `mintty-direct`.

+### Putty

+Of the fonts present on Putty 0.76, "Cascadia Mono 10 Regular" is far superior to the default "Courier New 10".
+The latter doesn't support quadrants, and thus the quadblitter and sexblitter are unavailable on Putty.
+I recommend setting "ClearType" under "Appearance→Font Quality".

+Be sure "UTF-8" is set under "Remote character set".

+DirectColor is available so long as "Allow terminal to use 24-bit color" is checked under "Appearance→Colours".
+Ensure "Allow terminal to specify ANSI colours" and "Allow terminal to use xterm 256-colour mode" are also checked.

 ### The Linux console

 The Linux console supports concurrent virtual terminals, and is manipulated